Real2Sim via Active Perception with Behavior Trees Automatically Generated by VLMs: Problem Formulation and Solution

 \section{Problem Formulation and Solution}

 Our framework constructs a simulation-ready model by autonomously combining human intent, multi-modal scene understanding, behavior-tree-guided robotic exploration, and physics-based parameter estimation.
-The overall pipeline transforms a high-level user request into a sequence of targeted interaction behaviors that acquire the physical parameters required for simulation, estimating missing parameters only.
-Notably, the same system prompt is reused unchanged across all experimental scenarios in Sec \ref{sec:experiments}, demonstrating that task adaptation emerges from multi-modal reasoning rather than from manual tuning.
-This section introduces the overall methodology of the proposed framework.
-In Sec.~\ref{Sec: problem} we formalize the problem and define the required abstractions; Sec.~\ref{Sec: scene undertsanding} formalizes the BT generation; Sec.~\ref{sec: system prompt} presents the Prompt in each part and user inputs; and Sec.~\ref{Sec: controller} details the control of the robot and data acquisition in the real environment, during the exploration phase.
+The overall pipeline transforms a high-level user request into a combination of targeted interaction behaviors that acquire the physical parameters required for simulation, estimating missing parameters only.
+Notably, the same system prompt is reused unchanged across all experimental scenarios in Sec.~\ref{sec:experiments}, demonstrating that task adaptation emerges from VLM multi-modal reasoning rather than from manual task-specific tuning.